project-wildfyre/uk-testcore-r4/source/pages/_includes/UKCore-Patient-intro.md

 **Each Patient resource must have:**

-1. a patient identifier (e.g. NHS Number, CHI Number, Local patient identifier)
+1. A patient identifier (e.g. NHS Number, CHI Number, Local patient identifier)

 **Each Patient resource must support:**

-1. a patient name
+1. A patient name
-2. a gender
+2. A gender
 3. contact detail (e.g. a telephone number or an email address)
-4. a birth date
+4. A birth date
-5. an address
+5. An address
-6. a communication language
+6. A communication language
-7. an ethnicity
+7. An ethnicity

 **Profile specific implementation guidance:**